betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 So, apart from cleaning your office area surfaces regularly, keep your hands clean by frequent washing with soap and water for 20 seconds.
-Note that overuse of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one.
+Note that overuse of alcohol based sanitizer will likely dry your skin to the point of cracking, *creating* a new vector for infection rather than preventing one.
 Try not to touch your face.
 When you cough or sneeze, cover it.<sup>[20]</sup> Remember, you are not only protecting yourself but also those around you.
 The most vulnerable among us will appreciate your efforts in slowing the spread of COVID-19.

 ### Acknowledgment
 Image by Siouxsie Wiles and Toby Morris, https://commons.wikimedia.org/wiki/File:Covid-19-curves-graphic-social-v3.gif

 ### Author bio